USA

 Octave Technique

-Ryan taught Mike about 1 month ago
+Ryan taught Mike 5 months ago

 Ryan Krause led Michael Cole in a piano lesson focused on improving rhythm, hand coordination, and technique.
 Michael practiced a piece, Hannon exercises, and scales, with emphasis on counting "ands," synchronizing hand movements, and developing wrist flexibility.
 Ryan assigned practice exercises for the coming week, including working through the rest of the piece, focusing on transition moments, and practicing Hannon exercises hands separately to improve wrist movement.